androiddevnotes/awesome-android-learning-resources/README.md

 - [Kotlin Glossary](https://kotlin-glossary-ebook.caster.io/)

-  - A short, sweet 21-page ebook on Kotlin that has a lot of terminologies, code snippets and helpful tips to help you in your Kotlin journey, whether you're a beginner or someone who needs a Kotlin cheatsheet. 📒
+  - A short, sweet 21-page ebook on Kotlin that has a lot of terminologies, code snippets and helpful tips to help you in your Kotlin journey, whether you're a beginner or someone who needs a Kotlin cheatsheet.📒

 ## Video Courses

 Note: Listed below are only a few courses provided by each platform.
 Please visit their site for a full catalog.

-#### [EN]
+#### EN

 ### http://codingwithmitch.com/ courses - Listed a few courses | Visit site for full catalog